EVENTS

 GALWAY HONEY BEE RESEARCH CENTRE, UNIVERSITY OF GALWAY, IE

 Grace is the Department Head and a Professor of Zoology at University of Galway.
 She also leads the Galway Honey Bee Research Centre with a team of PhD students and post-docs.
 Her interests lie in evolutionary biology and, particularly, in using molecular data to understand how organisms are related to each other and the impacts this may have on conservation and the evolution of organismal traits.
 Grace has been beekeeping for 10 years and currently manages 15 colonies.
 She became interested in free-living colonies in 2015, and has been investigating their survival, diversity, and distribution ever since.
 She is interested in both the conservation of Apis mellifera mellifera and the resilience of untreated bees to Varroa and other challenges introduced by humans.
-Galway Honey Bee Research Centre
+GHBRC

 ASSOC.
 PROF. JOACHIM RODRIGUES DE MIRANDA